Jetsons: The Movie: Critical response

 On review aggregation website Rotten Tomatoes, the film has an approval rating of 27% based on 15 reviews, with an average rating of 4.4/10.
-On Metacritic, it has a score of 46 out of 100 based on 17 reviews indicating "mixed or average reviews".
+On Metacritic, it has a score of 46 out of 100 based on 17 reviews indicating "mixed or average" reviews.

 Charles Solomon of the Los Angeles Times criticized the filmmakers for not deciding "whether they're making a with-it musical for teen-agers or re-creating the ingenuous humor of a '60s TV show".
 He also criticized the film's use of CGI, claiming it makes the 2D characters "look as though they stumbled in from another film.
 Their prominent shadows give them an odd, plastic texture, but don't help them fit into the computerized world."
 Siskel & Ebert gave this film two thumbs down, citing both the story and the animation as having "no imagination whatsoever".
 Roger Ebert later named it one of the ten worst films of 1990.

 Janet Maslin of The New York Times wrote the film would "appeal only to small children, and only to the most patient among them.
 On the positive side, it has a bright, perky look and a few amusing gadgets, like the machine that bathes and washes George Jetson after ejecting him from his bed...On the other hand, the film isn't any more fascinating than the television cartoon series that inspired it.
 It's only longer."
-William Thomas of Empire Magazine gave the film two out of five stars, stating "it's not nearly exciting enough and at an hour and twenty minutes is overlong for animation fans, yet by virtue of the fact it's a cartoon, it presents itself as too childish for older live action devotees."
+William Thomas of Empire gave the film two out of five stars, stating "it's not nearly exciting enough and at an hour and twenty minutes is overlong for animation fans, yet by virtue of the fact it's a cartoon, it presents itself as too childish for older live action devotees."